BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 6. Dynamic data access

 If data can be accessed through other methods, clear instructions on how to do that should be provided.
 For example, users may prefer to access data in a flexible way, such as through an application programming interface (API).
+If providing API’s, consider whether to apply usage limits and security.
+It is also important for a portal to provide information on the expected availability of the API (e.g. 99.9% uptime).
+This helps teams work out how they can best make use of a shared API.

 ### 7. File selection for partial downloads